Targeting functional parameters with semiparametric Bayesian inference: Discussion and conclusion

+Since the posterior under a $\theta$-augmented model is proportional to $q^{\Pi}_{\theta\mid\tilde{x}_n}\cdot p_\theta/q^\Pi_\theta$, when we employ the Dirichlet process model as the proposal model, we can tune the function $q^{\Pi}_{\theta\mid\tilde{x}_n}$ towards the Bayesian bootstrap by choosing DP precision to be close to zero.
+This may be a good strategy for specifying a proposal model for data analysis as the Bayesian bootstrap is known to be well-behaved.
+Though in implementations with the DP as the proposal model, discretization of the base distribution is required, it may be justified by the practical limitation that all real world measurements must be made with finite precision, and is likely not an issue in small sample inference.
+Of course, should one disagree with the discreteness in distributions sampled from the DP, they may choose the Dirichlet process mixture model to be the proposal model, which is equally valid theoretical but with higher computation requirement.

+While a great variety of functional parameters are suitable for Bayesian inference with the $\theta$-augmented model, there is currently a limit as to the type of feasible proposal models.
+By requiring that the proposal model of a $\theta$-augmented model be necessarily dominated, we are limited in the class of nonparametric models that can be used to describe the observable random variable.
+Extension of the theory of $\theta$-augmented Bayesian inference may be interesting to see how this requirement may be relaxed to make more nonparametric methods available as the starting point of Bayesian semiparametric inference for functional parameters.

-Practical difficulties currently exist for the joint estimation of a parameter vector when a high-dimensional joint prior distribution must be satisfied.
+The method may be challenging to implement when a high-dimensional joint prior distribution must be satisfied for a high-dimensional functional parameter.
 In most problems, the denominator of the weighting function, $q^\Pi_\theta$, of a $\theta$-augmented model has to be estimated.
-To this end, we may employ the \verb*|R| library \textbf{ks}, which provides functions for density estimation between 1-6 dimensions.
-For the moment it seems that joint inference of target parameters in 7-dimensions or more will require that we program a custom density estimation algorithm.
+To this end, we may employ the \verb*|R| library \textbf{ks}, which provides functions for density estimation in up to six dimensions.
 Further research is needed to tackle this problem either from the algorithmic or theoretical front.
 Also relating to algorithms, further research on algorithmic efficiency of $\theta$-augmented Bayesian inference in large samples is helpful to determine the applicability of the $\theta$-augmented model to large datasets.

-Finally, by requiring that the proposal model of a $\theta$-augmented model be necessarily dominated, we are limited in the class of nonparametric models that can be used to describe the observable random variable.
-Extension of the theory of $\theta$-augmented Bayesian inference may be interesting to see how this requirement may be relaxed to make more nonparametric methods available as the starting point of Bayesian semiparametric inference for functional parameters.
+Finally, choosing targets of inference that are functionals of the distribution for the observable provides a simple way to avoid model misspecification and counters the perception that the Bayesian paradigm is more limiting than the Frequentist simply because it always requires a likelihood.
+The simple technique of $\theta$-augmentation provides a mechanism to transfer one's subjective knowledge regarding a functional parameter, just as we are trained to do so for a likelihood parameter, to facilitate efficient Bayesian inference and a complete coherence of the Bayesian model while offering the opportunity to work with a completely nonparametric model space.